about us

 Baltimore Harm Reduction Coalition, Inc. (BHRC) is a community-based organization that implements public health services based in harm reduction, provides community trainings and other resources, and advocates for policies to expand harm reduction initiatives in Baltimore and across the state of Maryland.
 We believe in the value and dignity of all people, especially those who use drugs, engage in sex work, and/or have been impacted by the criminalization of such activities by the war on drugs and anti sex-worker policies.
 We believe we have a duty to assist in each other’s safety; thus, we have established and implemented programming to address this need at every level - individual, societal, and systematic.

-Our office, and thus many of our activities, is located in lower Charles Village, an area with significantly higher overdose fatality and HIV/AIDS mortality rates than citywide averages.
-We partner with numerous other harm reduction and public health organizations across the city, the state, and nationally.
+Our office is located in lower Charles Village, an area with significantly higher overdose fatality and HIV/AIDS mortality rates than citywide averages.
+We partner with numerous other harm reduction and public health organizations across the city, the state, and the nation.

 Meet the Team